nitya-nalamari/questionnaire-app/README.md

 On submit a post request is sent to a mock "submit" api.

+Added a few unit test cases for components

 Assumptions:
 - The id for each question object in the question-data.json file HAS to be incremental.
 - Random ids are not supported.
 The application will not work as the consective numbers are used to increment and decrement the page id.